gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-resizing-the-canvas.md

 HD-DPI displays</p>
 <iframe class="webgl_example" width="400" height="300" src="../webgl-resize-canvas-hd-dpi.html"></iframe>
 <a class="webgl_center" href="../webgl-resize-canvas-hd-dpi.html" target="_blank">click here to open in a separate window</a>
 <p>Whether you really want to adjust for HD-DPI is up to you.
-On iPhone4 or iPhone5 `window.devicePixelRatio` is `2` which
+On iPhone4 or iPhone5 <code>window.devicePixelRatio</code> is <code>2</code> which
 means you'll be drawing 4 times as many pixels.
-I believe on an iPhone6Plus that value is `3` which means you'd be drawing 9 times as many pixels.
+I believe on an iPhone6Plus that value is <code>3</code> which means you'd be drawing
+9 times as many pixels.
 That can really slow down your program.
 In fact it's a common optimization in games to actually render less pixels than are displayed and let the GPU scale them up.
 It really depends on what your needs are.
 If you're drawing a graph for printing you might want to support HD-DPI.
 If you're making game you might not or you might want to give the